Lyall/GBFRelinkFix/README.md

 ## Credits
 Many thanks to VagrantZero on the WSGF Discord for providing a copy of the game!
+Also thanks to KingKrouch and nikos on the WSGF Discord for doing valuable testing.

 [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) for ASI loading. <br />
 [inipp](https://github.com/mcmtroffaes/inipp) for ini reading. <br />